virusse7/currency-converter/Readme.md

 ## DEMO
 Link to [converter](!https://virusse7.github.io/currency-converter/).

+## Description:
+In this project you can calcute from polish zloty how much can you get money in currencies:
+- Ars
+- Eur
+- Usd

 ### Used technologies:
 - HTML
 - CSS
 - JavaScirpt
+- BEM

 ###### The project is not updated from: 23.07.23